 So, Paris.
 We went mid-June to celebrate one year together.
 Mushy!
 We think we might do it every anniversary, more craic than presents.
 I’ll let the pictures do most of the talking, but before I do, I’ll mention that we spent three full days in Paris; one in the city and two at Disney – one at Disneyland, one at Walt Disney Studios.

-We booked with lastminute.com and got an amazing deal for our flight and hotel, and after some research, I found Isango had the best Disney tickets.
-If you’re thinking of Disneyland Paris, look no further!
-Isango is the only way to go.
-The tickets were great value and it was the most hassle free service I have ever used.
+We booked with lastminute.com and got an amazing deal for our flight and hotel, if you research third party companies, you can sometimes find a very good deal on Disney tickets, whih is what I did.
 Before you enter the park, you scan the printout and boom, Disney passes printed.
 No messing around.
 You have your tickets sorted in a quiet area – no queues, no issues.
 The whole trip was easy breezy; a quick flight, amazing hotel (more on that in a moment) and Disney entry in seconds.
 Aside from that, most of our expenses were travel and food, bouncing around the metro and the RER to Disney.

 I wanted a hotel with a fairly direct line to Disney, and central too.
 I picked the Best Western Plus 61 Hotel.
 Close to Nation station to get the RER direct to Disney, and in an area of Paris where you can get the metro to the other side of the city, and as you walk back toward the hotel, you pass all the main landmarks and attractions on the way.